 Upon receiving an HTTP request, the SGM-S shall authenticate the identity of the sender of the HTTP request as specified in 3GPP TS 24.547 [5], and if authentication is successful, the SGM-S shall use the identity of the sender of the HTTP request as an authenticated identity.

-2

-3
+6.2.1.2 Boot up procedure

+Upon device boot up, the GMC in the UE shall subscribe to group announcement events as specified in clause 6.2.8.1.2 or clause 6.2.8.1.1, and also fetch the list of groups as specified in clause 6.2.10.1.

+6.2.1.3 Authenticated identity in CoAP request

+Upon receiving an CoAP request, the SGM-S shall authenticate the identity of the sender of the CoAP request as specified in 3GPP TS 24.547 [5], and if authentication is successful, the SGM-S shall use the identity of the sender of the CoAP request as an authenticated identity.

 6.2.2 Group creation procedure

-6.2.2.1 Client procedure
+6.2.2.1 SGM client HTTP procedure